Whitebaiting season closed

 Fixed fishing gear doesn’t need to be held in place, it is fixed to the riverbed by stakes.

-You must maintain at least 20 m between fixed fishing gear, except when used from a stand.
+You must maintain at least 20 m between fixed fishing gear, except when fishing from a licenced structure.
 There is no minimum distance between scoop or drag nets.

 Image: DOC